 Written by Dr.M.D.Mazumdar, MD

-Sheehan's Syndrome, also known as Postpartum Hypopituitarism or Postpartum Pituitary Necrosis, is a condition in which hypopituitarism develops after severe bleeding ('Postpartum hemorrhage') during or immediately after childbirth .
+Sheehan's Syndrome, also known as Postpartum Hypopituitarism or Postpartum Pituitary Necrosis, is a rare condition in which hypopituitarism develops after severe bleeding ('Postpartum hemorrhage') during or immediately after childbirth .

 Blood loss generally has to be more than 800ml for Sheehan's Syndrome to develop.
 But in certain women, even minimal bleeding seems to cause this condition.

 Sheehan's syndrome is an uncommon and rare condition which occurs due to damage to the pituitary gland, especially the anterior pituitary gland.